BUY PREGNANCY TESTS & OVULATION TESTS

 The cervix plays a significant role in conception.
 It is a tough barrier that sperm must pass through to reach the uterus and the egg.
 In cases where cervical factors may be contributing to infertility (i.e., cases of “hostile” cervical mucus that is less conducive to sperm travel), IUI may be particularly beneficial in comparison to other interventions such as intracervical insemination (ICI) or timed intercourse.
 Cervical factors can also influence fertility in some people.

-Anatomy of the fallopian tube
+Anatomy of the Fallopian Tube

 Endometriosis